IFFranciscoME/iffranciscome.com/content/featured/OctoProfile/index.md

 tech:
   - numpy
   - rich
+  - Machine Learning
+  - Statistical Learning
-  - ML/AI
+  - Data Visualization
   - OOP
+  - pypi
 showInProjects: true
 ---

 An open-source, low-code and lightweighted Python framework for transparent and interpretable machine learning models.
+It has built in machine learning methods optimized for visual interpretation of some of their most relevant calculations.